 “I think we’re in a place, politically, where people are paying a lot more attention to words than they used to, and we’re so polarized.
 Everything is political, and whether that’s a good or a bad thing, that’s just the reality.”

 Long before Donald Trump stunned the political world by notching victories across the Midwest, Republicans had begun capturing governorships in traditionally Democratic states like Michigan, Ohio and Wisconsin.
-Now, in the first midterm election since Trump rose to power, Democrats are looking to rebuild
+Now, in the first midterm election since Trump rose to power, Democrats are looking to rebuild their former gubernatorial stronghold.

 A frontrunner for the Supreme Court nomination has already stirred discussion over her religious views and positions on abortion, among other issues.

 Immediately after Justice Anthony Kennedy announced his retirement from the Supreme Court on Wednesday, pro-choice and civil rights organizations across the country started preparing for a fight.